-Safety of journalists and access to information critical to credible SADC elections
+Journalists safety and access to information crucial to SADC elections

 Five Southern African Development Community (SADC) countries are scheduled to go for elections in 2019.
 The five are Botswana, Malawi, Mozambique, Namibia and South Africa.
 The countries will be holding their elections in May and October respectively.

 Of the five countries, Mozambique stands out as democracy gone amok.